th2-net/th2-sailfish-utils/README.md

 Sailfish version is updated from `3.3.11` to `3.3.54`

-+ Versions for dependencies with vulnerabilities was updated:
++ Versions for dependencies with vulnerabilities were updated:
     + BOM `4.0.1` -> `4.1.0`
     + common `3.41.0` -> `3.44.0`

 ### 3.13.0

 + Sailfish version is updated from `3.2.1741` to `3.3.11`
-+ Versions for dependencies with vulnerabilities was updated:
++ Versions for dependencies with vulnerabilities were updated:
     + BOM `3.0.0` -> `4.0.1`
     + common `3.31.3` -> `3.41.0`
     + log4j `1.2` removed from dependencies